NaimaMu/NaimaMu/README.md

 🌐 SOC HomeLab in Progress
 - Passionate about Security Operations and continuously developing my skills in threat detection, incident response, and network defense.
 - Creating a Home SOC Lab integrating ELK Stack, Wazuh, Suricata, and Shuffle to simulate real-world environments.
-- Currently pursuing SOC Level 1 (TryHackMe) and preparing for CompTIA Security+..
+- Currently pursuing SOC Level 1 (TryHackMe) and preparing for CompTIA Security+.
 ---
 ## 🛠️ Technical Skills